Hi, my name is Alex Fitzpatrick! I’m a zooarchaeologist and PhD candidate at the University of Bradford in England.

 In 2016, I received my MSc in Archaeological Sciences from the University of Bradford.
 My dissertation was titled Fishing, Diet, and Environment in the Iron Age of the Northern Isles.

-I’m currently a volunteer STEM Ambassador for STEM Learning UK.
-Previously, I used to run the social media for Crastina, an international website for promoting science communication.
+In my spare time, I’m also a volunteer STEM Ambassador for STEM Learning UK.
+Previously, I was the social media manager for Crastina, an international website for promoting science communication.
 I also previously wrote a bi-monthly article for Her STEM Story called #STEMSupport.

 My current research involves analysis of the taphonomic characteristics of faunal assemblages from the Covesea Caves in north-east Scotland.
 For more information, please check out our project website: Covesea Caves Project.